 A cover is a lot like using mulch.
 Different kinds of cover crops can be appropriate for different kinds of regions.
 If you live in the north, winter rye and winter wheat can work for you.
 But if you live in a warmer area, oats and crimson clover can be good options.

 If you’re using a winter cover crop, sow the crops after the last plant has been harvested.
 When spring comes, just till the plants into the soil.
 This will add even more organic matter to your soil.

 Improving clay soil can take time.
 If you’re new to this, don’t expect to see results instantly.
 But, if you follow the tips given in this article, you can see massive improvements in the space of a year.
 Within a few years, you’ll have nutrient-rich soil that is plant-friendly.

-There are no limits on compost!
+There are no limits on the compost!
 Add as much and as often as you want.
-However, if you’re putting uncomposted organic matter on to your soil, like a cover crop, straw, leaves or a fruit peel – wait a few weeks until the previous organic material has broken down.
+However, if you’re putting the uncomposted organic matter onto your soil, like a cover crop, straw, leaves, or a fruit peel – wait a few weeks until the previous organic material has broken down.

 Are you a beginner in gardening, check out the tips:

 - A Complete Beginners Guide to Market Gardening Farming

 - What is Urban Gardening and Importance of Urban Gardening